kavyapandey/kavyapandey/README.md

 - 👋 Hi, I’m @kavyapandey
 - 👀 I’m interested in Web Application Development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently working on MERN stack
 - 💞️ I’m looking to collabrate with a organization providing me opportunity to work as a developer
 - 📫 Reach me at pandeykavya2@gmail.com